 Beyond the Delaware Water Gap, there are plenty of options for water activities throughout the state:

-Blue Mountain Outfitters, located inside Old Marysville Train Station just a few miles north of Harrisburg, sells canoes, kayaks and stand-up paddleboards and hosts paddling trips on the Susquehanna River.
-Paddle to various islands for fishing, swimming, camping and picnicking or just relax by the riverside.
-The Susquehanna River was recently designated a historic connecting trail for its part in John Smith's 17th-century exploration of the Chesapeake Bay and its tributaries; it's known locally as the CAJO trail.
+Blue Mountain Outfitters, located inside Old Marysville Train Station just a few miles north of Harrisburg, sells canoes, kayaks, and stand-up paddleboards and hosts paddling trips on the Susquehanna River.
+Paddle to various islands for fishing, swimming, camping, and picnicking or just relax by the riverside.
+The Susquehanna River was designated a historic connecting trail for its part in John Smith's 17th-century exploration of the Chesapeake Bay and its tributaries; it's known locally as the CAJO trail.

-The Schulkill River Water Trail weaves through Valley Forge National Historic Park, the site of the famous Revolutionary War encampment, on its way to Philadelphia.
-In your vessel, you’ll paddle by scenic forested areas, farms and even small cities.
+The Schuylkill River Water Trail weaves through Valley Forge National Historic Park, the site of the famous Revolutionary War encampment, on its way to Philadelphia.
+In your vessel, you’ll paddle by scenic forested areas, farms, and even small cities.

 Upper Delaware River

 The Upper Delaware possesses Class I and II rapids and excellent views of rock formations, cliffs, and historic sights, like the Delaware Aqueduct.
 Offering quicker rapid areas for serious whitewater rafters and deeper, gentler-moving river areas for those seeking a more tranquil float, the Upper Delaware has waters for every paddler.